 - Shimming Strawberry Soft-Serve in a waffle cone (VKF)

 If you’re a dessert lover like I am, then you’ll probably want to head directly to Shimmering Sips when you get into the park.
-Hold off – the only real dessert here that I personally think is worth trying is the strawberry soft-serve with sprinkles.

-The strawberry soft-serve though was actually really yummy.
+The strawberry soft-serve was actually really yummy.
 It comes in a sprinkle cone, topped with pink sprinkles, and is a great refreshing treat on a hot day.
 Just beware because it’s soft-serve, it melts felt.
 Like really fast.

-Refreshment Port (Canada)
+Refreshment Port (near Canada)

 Refreshment Port used to be home to the delicious cronut (one of the items on my best Disney World food list) but now it’s become the home of the poutine it seems.